 The following user selectable Advisory Note BL must be attached to all licences for PTS licences in the 1800 MHz band that will deployed underground:

 This frequency band is currently under review to accommodate changes in technology.
 This review may lead to a requirement to change frequency or to cease transmission.

+Advisory notes FA, C12, BL and BN are not to be attached to rail PTS licences authorising services in frequencies and areas as defined in Attachment 6.
+The following user-selectable Advisory Note XXX must be attached to all rail PTS licences in the 1800 MHz band:

+The frequency range authorised by this licence is under review to determine the best long-term use of this spectrum.
+Any potential changes would be subject to appropriate public consultation.
+This review may lead to a requirement to change frequency or to cease transmission.

 Special Conditions

 Conditions of operation, which apply to an individual licence, will be printed on the licence under the heading ‘Special Conditions’.

+Special Condition [XXX]: will be applied to all PTS licences in the frequency ranges and areas as defined in Attachment 6.

+A person must only operate a radiocommunications transmitter for the purpose of the provision of rail safety and control communications.

-Special Condition FZ will be applied to all PTS licences in the.
+Special Condition FZ will be applied to all PTS licences in the frequency range 1710 to 1785 MHz and 1805 to 1880 MHz.
 The intention is to encourage licensees to cooperate and, where necessary, equally compromise to resolve adjacent channel interference.

 The licensee must cooperate to the extent necessary to prevent its radiocommunications services from inhibiting the use of radiofrequency spectrum by other licensees operating under a public telecommunication service licence in the area surrounding the station location specified on this licence.